swe-students-fall2025/1-specification-awesome-group/README.md

-# Specification Phase Exercise
+# NYU Resells - Specification Phase Exercise

-A little exercise to get started with the specification phase of the software development lifecycle.
-See the [instructions](instructions.md) for more detail.
+An app for the NYU community that allows students to purchase and resell used textbooks from NYU classes.

 ## Team members